blbadger/blbadger.github.io/language-representations-inputs.md

 The relative inability of gradient updates to the input embedding to minimize a loss function on the model output suggests that model layers that are adjacent in the backpropegation computational graph (ie the first few transformer encoders) are also poorly optimized towards the end of training.
 Indeed, the poor optimization to the input embedding given only one trained transformer block suggests that most of the model is poorly updated towards the end of training, and that only a few output layers are capable of effective updates at this point.

 Is there any way to use gradient descent to more effectively minimize some metric distance between a trained model's output of $a$ versus $a_g$?
-It turns out that there is: removing the langauge modeling head reduces the number of iterations required to satisfy \eqref{eq4}, by a factor of $>100$ for a one-block GPT-2 model.
+It turns out that there is: removing the language modeling head reduces the number of iterations required to satisfy \eqref{eq4}, by a factor of $>100$ for a one-block GPT-2 model.
 This makes it feasible to generate $e_g$ that is accurate even when compared with stricter $e'$ but even these embeddings map to inputs that are more or less completely unrecognizable.

 $$
 \mathtt{srfAttachPsyNetMessage \; Marketable \; srfAttach \; srfAttachPsyNetMessage}